This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 So, now that we have covered the basics of the two variations of polyurethanes, it is important that we now get into the business of how to get polyurethane off the wood.
 The best way to do this is by using a sufficient polyurethane remover.
-If you have a wooden item that has been coated in either a water-based or oil-based polyurethane, then you will need to remove said polyurethane with one of these products that we have listed below.
+If you have a wooden item that has been coated in either a water-based or oil-based polyurethane, then you will need to remove said polyurethane with such a polyurethane remover.

 Instructions for Removing Polyurethane from Wood

 Now, let us get into the main reason you have come across our article, learning how to clean polyurethane, or how to remove polyurethane from wood.
 No matter what type of polyurethane is being removed, whether it is from an item of furniture, a door, or flooring, the process does not change.
 Apart from sanding down your wooden item to get the polyurethane off the wooden surface, using a stripper is more efficient at times, not to mention saving you a bunch of time!

 Preparing the Item